 - Bologna to San Luca basilica tour and food tasting

 The Best Day Trips from Bologna

-Although there are plenty of things to do in Bologna to keep you occupied for a few days, the wider Emilia Romagna region of Italy is also incredibly beautiful and worth taking the time to see.
+Although there are plenty of things to do in Bologna to keep you occupied for a few days, the wider Emilia Romagna region of Italy is also incredibly beautiful.
+It is very much worth taking the time to see if your schedule permtis.

-From the red city, you have numerous medieval settlements and cultural sites right on your doorstep.
+There are numerous medieval settlements and cultural sites right on Bologna’s doorstep.
 The day trips from Bologna detailed below can easily be reached by public transport, or by renting a car in Italy.

-Agriturismo is a popular vacation pastime in Italy and one that I had the pleasure of trying out while I was in Bologna.
-The concept of agriturismo is for travellers to get back to nature by opting to stay on farms, or in country homes in rural locations – a perfect way to escape the hustle and bustle of modern living.
+Agriturismo is a popular vacation pastime in Italy.
+The intention is for travellers to get back to nature by opting to stay on farms, or in country homes in rural locations.
+This a perfect way to escape the hustle and bustle of modern living.

 Head to the Pastel-Coloured Medieval Town of Brisighella

 The pastel-coloured medieval town of Brisighella is a lovely alternative day trip from the Emilia Romagna capital.
 It sits perched on a hilltop an hour away from Bologna.